Plans

 You can add tests to your plan in two ways:

-Add entire test suites to run all test cases within them.
+Add one or more folders to include all test cases within them.
 This is useful for:

 Individual Test Cases